rhu2001/MCTSTicTacToe/README.md

 Computer plays optimally and does not lose.
 If you beat the computer somehow, please open an issue and paste the game log.

-## The Monte Carlo tree search explained
+## Monte Carlo tree search explained

 The Monte Carlo tree search algorithm relies on a tree data structure consisting of nodes representing states of the game.
 A node is a child of another node if and only if the game state stored in the child node can be achieved by making one move on the parent node's game state.